tcodej/web-template/README.md

 Optional helpful commands

-`$gulp deploy --quick [--development|--test|--production]` Deploys the build directory but skips supporting media files that aren't often updated and have previously been deployed.
+1. `$gulp deploy --quick [--development|--test|--production]` Deploys the build directory but skips supporting media files that aren't often updated and have previously been deployed.
 Add to or remove from that list in [gulpfile.js](./gulpfile.js#L180)
+2. `$ gulp lint` Javascript linter.